 Oh, I don’t need this now!
 I muttered to myself.

 I bent over and groped for it on the floor.
 No luck.
-After a few choice expletives, I turned on the flashlight on my cell phone (a nice feature BTW) and bent over even further, shining the light around.
+After a few choice expletives, I activated the flashlight on my cell phone (a nice feature BTW) and bent over even further, shining the light around.

 I finally spotted the blasted pencil.
 Of course, it had rolled completely under my desk to the far end, tightly jammed up against the wall molding behind the computer cord, like a kitten hiding under the bed.
 I had to bend over to the point where my head was at the same level as my feet and reach to my arm’s length to grab it.
 As I was doing so, I realized how good it felt to stretch my spine.
 My errant pencil had offered me a little free exercise.